apache/mynewt-core/docs/newt/install/newt_mac.rst

 Newt is supported on Mac OS X 64 bit platforms and has been tested on Mac OS 10.10 and higher.

-This page shows you how to install the following versions of newt:
+This page shows you how to:

--  Upgrade to or install the latest release version (1.1.0).
+-  Upgrade to or install the latest release version of newt.
--  Install earlier release versions.
+-  Install the latest newt from the master branch (unstable).

--  Install the latest from the master branch (unstable).
+See `Installing Previous Releases of Newt <prev_releases>`__ to install an earlier version of newt.

 **Note:** If you would like to contribute to the newt tool, see `Setting Up Go Environment to Contribute to Newt and Newtmgr